Microscopy with heralded Fock states: Biphoton propagation

-where $\delta_\mathrm{s}$, $\delta_\mathrm{i}$ stand for the mode profile radii of the signal and idler photons, and $\rho$ is the Pearson coefficient, which is a measure of quantum correlation (entanglement)~\cite{Pugh2016}.
-Here we assume that the aforementioned probability density amplitude is of a general Gaussian form.
-The relationship between Eq. \ref{eq:wavefunction2} and the double-Gaussian approximation of the sinc-Gaussian biphoton wavefunction~\cite{Zhong2016, Schneeloch2016a}, that is commonly used in this context, can be found by a direct calculation.
-The signal and idler photons generated in an SPDC source propagate through the optical setup depicted in Fig.~\ref{Fig:Experimental-setup-concept}.
-The idler photon, used as a reference, travels through a system of two lenses and is finally measured in the heralding plane by a single photon detector.
-The detection of the idler photon heralds the signal photon.
-The distances between the source, first lens, second lens and the heralding plane in the idler photon path are: $d_\mathrm{i1}$, $d_\mathrm{i2}$, and $d_\mathrm{i3}$, respectively.
-The distances between the source, first lens, microscope objective (MO) and the sample in the signal photon path are: $d_\mathrm{s1}$, $d_\mathrm{s2}$ and $d_\mathrm{s3}$, respectively.
+The pair generated in a nonlinear crystal propagates through the optical setup depicted in Fig.~\ref{Fig:Experimental-setup-concept}.
+The idler photon, used as a reference, travels through a system of two lenses and is finally measured by a single-photon detector, which heralds the signal photon.
+The distances between the source, the two lenses ($L_{s1}, L_{s2}$) and the heralding plane in the idler photon path are $d_\mathrm{i1}$, $d_\mathrm{i2}$, and $d_\mathrm{i3}$, respectively.
+The signal photon, which is used as a probe, propagates through a lens ($L_s$) and later is focused on a sample by a MO.
+Changing the focal length of the $L_s$ lens, $f_s$, allows for simple manipulation of the signal photon spatial mode before the MO.
+The fluorescence from the sample can be spectrally filtered and registered by a large-area single-photon detector, providing no spatial resolution.
+The distances between the source, first lens, MO, and the sample in the signal photon path are $d_\mathrm{s1}$, $d_\mathrm{s2}$ and $d_\mathrm{s3}$, respectively.
 The focal lengths of the lenses in the idler arm are $f_\mathrm{i1}$ and $f_\mathrm{i2}$ and in the signal arm are $f_\mathrm{s}$ and $f_\mathrm{MO}$.
-The free-space propagator that we apply here is of the form $ \exp \left( -{i \pi (x' - x)^2}/{\lambda d}\right)$, where $d$ is the propagation distance and $\lambda$ is the wavelength.
-Similarly, the respective propagator for a lens of focal length $f$ reads $\exp\left( {i \pi x^2}/{\lambda f}\right)$.
-All of the lenses are assumed to be thin and of finite aperture $R_\mathrm{i1}, R_\mathrm{i2}$ for the idler and $R_\mathrm{s}, R_\mathrm{MO}$ for the signal arm.
+The formulas for the free-space propagator and the respective lens propagator were already given in the previous section.
+All of the lenses are assumed to be thin and their apertures are $R_\mathrm{i1}, R_\mathrm{i2}$ for the idler and $R_\mathrm{s}, R_\mathrm{MO}$ for the signal arm.
 All of the optical system parameters listed so far are combined into a parameter vector $\vec{p}$ for convenience of notation.
-This allows us to symbolically represent the resulting wavefunction of the idler photon in the heralding detector plane and the signal photon at the sample plane in the following compact form,
+This allows us to symbolically represent the resulting wavefunction of the idler photon in the heralding detector plane and the signal photon at the sample plane in the following compact form \cite{Saleh2007, Sedziak17}: